- Field Service Management

 Aeronautics, energy and construction are leading the way

 The aeronautics industry is a key example.
-With the exponential growth of air traffic, executing maintenance, repair and overhaul (MRO) tasks has become a major challenge.
-As a result, major manufacturers, including Airbus and engine manufacturer, Safran, use immersive applications to virtually recreate aircraft.
+With the exponential growth of air traffic, executing maintenance, repair, and overhaul (MRO) tasks has become a major challenge.
+As a result, major manufacturers, including Airbus and engine manufacturer Safran, use immersive applications to virtually recreate aircraft.
 This allows mechanics and technicians to train for and practice MRO tasks without the expense of relocating physical aircraft.

-THE BIG BANG OF BIM
+THE BIG BANG OF BUILDING INFORMATION MODELING (BIM)

 The construction sector is also involved in the digital revolution, using building information modeling (BIM) technology to generate digital representations of the physical, technical and functional characteristics of buildings based on data.

-Virtual reality can also be used for maintenance-related tasks such as site inspection and quality control and to educate new employees about security policies and other key topics.
+Virtual reality can also be used for maintenance-related tasks such as site inspection and quality control, and to educate new employees about security policies and other key topics.
 For example, the Manpower employment agency uses virtual reality to train temporary construction workers about what to do in case of accidents to reduce risks on job sites.

 Augmented reality overlays useful information on real-world objects